 We recommend that you consult with an attorney.
 Divorce law in Iowa is complicated and once the decree is entered, getting something changed is not easy.

 What kind of information would I need to know to get a calculation of child support?
 Use our information gathering form as a start.
 Click Here for the form that will get you started.
 Take your time to complete this form as accurately as possible.
 You may take this to an attorney and that will help them get started.

-Can we use your software to prepare a Form 1?
-You may use our online program to produce a Form 1 for a small fee.
+May we use your software to prepare a Form 1?
+In the future, we will be offering an online program to produce a Form 1 for a small fee.
 However, we highly recommend that you use an attorney.
-While we charge for this service, we do not provide advice or assistance.
-Click Here to prepare a Form 1.
+While we plan to charge for this service, we will not answer your questions, provide advice or our assistance. .

 Why hire a lawyer?
-Because you need professional advice.
+Because there is no way you will end up with a decree you will be happy with if you do not.
 Lawyers hire lawyers to represent them when they divorce.
 As a general rule, once the decree is entered, the case is over.
-You cannot later go back and fix things.
+You cannot go back and fix things once it is done.
 More importantly, if you have children, it is critical that you resolve custody, visitation and child support by relying on expert legal advice.
-Failing to do so will lead to later regrets and litigation.
+Failing to do so will lead to regrets and litigation.
+You will pay in the end.

 How should I prepare for my divorce?
 Get your information together.
 Click Here for our handy, dissolution information gathering form.
 Print and complete this.
 Be honest in your responses.
 Take it to the lawyer of your choosing.
 He/She will love you for this.